-Section 5.3 of NI 51-101 requires that any disclosure of reserves or resources must be made using the categories and terminology as set out in the COGE Handbook.
-The definitions of the various reserves and resources categories, derived from the COGE Handbook, are provided in the NI 51-101 Glossary.
-In addition, section 5.3 of NI 51-101 requires that disclosure of reserves or resources must relate to the most specific category of reserves or resources in which the reserves or resources can be classified.
-For instance, there are several subcategories of discovered resources (which are equivalent to discovered petroleum initially-in-place in the current edition of the COGE Handbook) including reserves, contingent resources and discovered unrecoverable resources (which are equivalent to discovered unrecoverable petroleum initiallyin-place in the current edition of the COGE Handbook).
-Reporting issuers must classify discovered resources into one of the subcategories of discovered resources.
-In exceptional circumstances, a reporting issuer may be unable to classify the resources in a subcategory of discovered resources, in which case it must provide a comprehensive explanation as to why the resources cannot be classified in a subcategory.
+Section 5.3 of NI 51-101 requires that any disclosure of reserves or of resources other than reserves must apply the applicable categories and terminology set out in the COGE Handbook.
+The definitions of various resource categories, derived from the COGE Handbook, are provided in the NI 51-101 Glossary.
+In addition, section 5.3 of NI 51-101 requires that disclosure of reserves or of resources other than reserves must relate to the most specific category of reserves or of resources other than reserves in which the reserves or resources other than reserves in which the reserves of discovered resources including reserves, contingent resources and discovered unrecoverable resources.

-In addition, reserves can be estimated using three subcategories, namely proved, probable or possible reserves, according to the probability that such quantities of reserves will actually be produced.
-As described in the COGE Handbook proved, probable and possible reserves represent conservative, realistic and optimistic estimates of reserves, respectively.
-Therefore any disclosure of reserves must be broken down into one of the three subcategories of reserves, namely proved, probable or possible reserves.
-For further guidance on disclosure of reserves and resources please see sections 5.2 and 5.5 of this Companion Policy.
+Reserves can be characterized as proved, probable or possible reserves, according to the probability that such quantities will actually be produced.
+As described in the COGE Handbook, proved, probable and possible reserves represent conservative, realistic and optimistic estimates of reserves, respectively.
+Therefore, any disclosure of reserves must indicate whether they are proved, probable or possible reserves.